adi-g15/notes/linux/Chapter 9/process_metrics_and_control.md

 A job here is just a command run from a terminal window.

-Foreground jobs -> run directly from shell; when one already running, other jobs need to wait for shell acces (atleast in that terminal window, if using GUI)
+Foreground jobs -> run directly from shell; when one already running, other jobs need to wait for shell access (atleast in that terminal window, if using GUI)

 Background -> Add `&` after the command, to run in background, and **free the shell for other tasks**.